 This is our journey and why scripture calls us pilgrims and sojourners.
 To follow Christ to where He is.
 In the book of Acts, the believers were called the people of “The Way” first, because they were going somewhere.
 Where?
 Jerusalem, but not the one in Israel.
 They were going to Heavenly Jerusalem.
 This is why those who loved Jerusalem on earth persecuted the ones with heavenly aspirations.
 The same goes today, even as Paul explained through Jacob and Esau of old that those of the flesh always persecute and reject those of the spirit.

 We must get this point; that a trade off takes place, old for new.
 Earthen, for Heavenly.
 Even as Paul instructed us to “cast off the bondwoman and her son.
 The two Jerusalem’s cannot simultaneously exist in importance in your mind.
 You have to love one and hate the other, to make the cut.
 “For this Hagar is Mount Sinai in Arabia, and corresponds to Jerusalem which is on earth, and is in bondage with her children— 26 but the Jerusalem above is free, which is the mother of us all, ” which comes down from Heaven, whose construct is according to the measure of a man who is of an angel.”
-Like Paul learned to say for us to understand that “we are living stones built up a habitation of God in the Spirit” which is God’s natural element that we’ve learned to associate with.
+Like Peter learned to say that “we are living stones built up a habitation of God in the Spirit” which is God’s natural element that we’ve learned to associate with.

 The same is true when Paul said in Romans 10, “So then all Israel shall be saved.”
 Was He talking of the Israel of that day which was a plot of land with fixtures?
 Or maybe the Israel that was a people walking through the desert?
 Are they the ones to be saved?